federico-paolillo/otel-net/README.md

 ## Side notes

-**Do not use plain HTTP in production, is too slow.
+⚠️ **Do not use plain HTTP in production, it is too slow.
 Use gRPC when possible**

-**There are two OpenTelemetry Collectors: one from Grafana LGTM and one configured explicity.
-This setup is whack, good for demonstration purposes only.
+⚠️ **There are two OpenTelemetry Collectors: one baked in Grafana LGTM container and one configured explicity.
+This setup is whack!
+Good for demonstration purposes only!
 In production, use one OpenTelemetry Collector**

 ### Seemingly double metrics